binhnguyennus/awesome-scalability/README.md

 #### What if your Back-end went down?
 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO at Uber Technologies Inc.

+#### What if you are a future hacker?
+> Checking out some [system designs problems](#system-design) to get familiar with the design thinking process.
+By the way, please note that all the contents here are just high level design ideas (things on white board), not real-world system!

 #### Community Power

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).